jcmcken/foreman_custom_banner/README.md

 ![foreman_custom_banner_preview](foreman_custom_banner.png)

-Customize the banner by altering the plugin settings within Foreman.
+Customize the banner by altering the plugin settings within Foreman and refreshing your browser.

 ## Installation